-Partner agencies and organizations will be used, whenever possible, to get the most up-to-date estimates.

-C. Describe how your jurisdiction will determine additional subset groups of critical populations if there is insufficient vaccine supply.

-The DOH will utilize the healthcare coalitions, partner agencies and organizations, and surveys to determine additional subset groups of critical populations.
-When vaccine is in limited supply (Phase 1), DOH planners will assess occupational risk and will prioritize populations that have closer or more frequent contact with COVID patients, vulnerable populations (seniors, people with underlying medical conditions), and large numbers of the public (service industries, retail if operational, etc.).

-D. Describe how your jurisdiction will establish points of contact (POCs) and communication methods for organizations, employers, or communities (as appropriate) within the critical population groups

-DOH will utilize established relationships through the Bureau of Emergency Preparedness and Response's PHPCs.
-The DOH's PHPCs will communicate with the counties in their respective regions to organize efforts within the critical population groups.
+- B. Describe how your jurisdiction will define and estimate numbers of persons in the critical infrastructure workforce, which will vary by jurisdiction. - The DOH will utilize data from the PA Vital Statistics Report, PA Center for Workforce Information and Analysis, United States Census Bureau, and Bureau of Labor Statistics to identified population estimates for persons working in the critical infrastructure workforce.
+Critical infrastructure has been identified using the Cybersecurity & Infrastructure Security Agency (CISA) Critical Infrastructure Sectors list.
+Partner agencies and organizations will be used, whenever possible, to get the most up-to-date estimates. - C. Describe how your jurisdiction will determine additional subset groups of critical populations if there is insufficient vaccine supply. - The DOH will utilize the health care coalitions, partner agencies and organizations, and surveys to determine additional subset groups of critical populations.
+When vaccine is in limited supply (Phase 1), DOH planners will assess occupational risk and will prioritize populations that have closer or more frequent contact with COVID patients, vulnerable populations (seniors, people with underlying medical conditions), and large numbers of the public (service industries, retail if operational, etc.). - D. Describe how your jurisdiction will establish points of contact (POCs) and communication methods for organizations, employers, or communities (as appropriate) within the critical population groups. - DOH will utilize established relationships through the Bureau of Emergency Preparedness and Response's public health preparedness consultants (PHPCs).
+The PHPCs will communicate with the counties in their respective regions to organize efforts within the critical population groups.
 DOH will also utilize Regional PEMA offices, Health Care Coalitions, and CMHDs.
 DOH will utilize a variety of communications platforms to ensure the exchange of information.
 DOH conducts weekly conference calls with its 10 CMHDs related to the COVID-19 response.
 In addition to surveillance and case management, vaccine planning and distribution is reviewed in detail on these calls.
 There are other standing calls with vaccine partners, and email list servs to communicate information.
 The state uses its Health Alert Network as its primary way to disseminate critical response information to the clinical community statewide.
 Information on vaccine eligibility, prioritization and administration will be issued through this network as needed.